tibs/markup-history/notes-per-slide.rst

 the best known, but certainly not the only one.

-I used to write plain |TeX|, but most people actually use |LaTeX|, which dates from about 1983/1984, or one of the other systems written in
+I used to write plain |TeX|, but most people actually use |LaTeX|, which dates from about 1983/1984. |LaTeX| is probably still dominant in scientific and mathematical publishing.

-|TeX|.
+This example is from the first edition of the same fanzine - all of the markup is provided for me by |LaTeX|, so I didn't need to define anything here.

+**Not in the shorter version**

 .. raw:: latex